jessemillar/Signal-Desktop-AppImage/README.md

 * Folder `./out` will contain new Signal AppImage.

+## Download Release

+You can also download my build of Signal from [Releases](https://github.com/karo-solutions/Signal-Desktop-AppImage/releases)
+After Download don't forget to allow the execution of the AppImage:
+`chmod +x Signal-[version].AppImage`

 ## FAQ

 ### How to update?

-Build a later version as you have built the previous version and start the new AppImage.
+Download or build a later version as you have built the previous version and start the new AppImage.
-Messages are stored in `~/.config/Signal` your home directory and won't be lost.
+Messages are stored in `~/.config/Signal` and won't be lost.

 ### What if the build fails?

 Signal must have changed something breaking in their build requirements (they e.g. removed `yarn` from the project recently).
-I'll try to keep this repository updated.
+I will try to keep this repository updated.

 ## Future Works